Optimal Short-Circuit Resilient Formulas: Applications for Circuits with Short-Circuit Noise

 Lemma~\ref{lem:one-sided-noise} and Eq.~\eqref{eqn:Noisy0} then imply that $F_E(x)=0$.
 Similarly, the lemma and Eq.~\eqref{eqn:Noisy1} imply that $F_E(y)=1$.
 Since the above holds for an arbitrary $(\delta,\delta)$-corruption $E$ and for all inputs $x,y$, we get that $F$ is resilient to $(\delta,\delta)$-corruptions. \end{proof}

-Following the mapping between formulas and protocols, \cite{KLR12} made the observations that a short-circuit error in a formula translates to channel noise in the equivalent KW protocol, assuming both parties learn the noise, i.e., assuming noiseless feedback.
-We will sometimes abuse notations and identify a short-circuit noise pattern with a transmission noise pattern for a formula~$F$ and a protocol~$\pi$ that share the same underlying tree structure.
+Following the mapping between formulas and protocols, the authors in~\cite{KLR12} made the observations that a short-circuit error in a formula translates to channel noise in the equivalent KW protocol, assuming both parties learn the noise, i.e., assuming noiseless feedback.
+Specifically, the feedback allows \emph{both} parties to continue to the same node in the protocol tree, despite the noise.
+Thus, it is crucial in order to keep the parties synchronized.
+We will sometimes abuse notation and identify a short-circuit noise pattern with a transmission noise pattern for a formula~$F$ and a protocol~$\pi$ that share the same underlying tree structure.
 Furthermore, we will denote the two different objects with the same identifier~$E$.